-There is a massive backlog of residential orders for Starlink, with many addresses now showing fulfillment not likely until well into 2023 in the US.
+There is a massive backlog of residential orders for Starlink, with many addresses now showing fulfillment not likely until well into 2023 or later in the US.

-Although you can order Starlink residential at any open service address, if you really do want Starlink to work at an address currently at capacity, you will have to subscribe to and rely on Service Portability until you can move your service address into that location.
-Portable users are served best effort and can expect lower service levels than fixed users, particularly in areas marked as "Waitlist" on the Availability Map.
+Although you can order Starlink standard at any open service address, if you really do want Starlink to work at an address currently at capacity, your only option is Starlink Mobile service.
+Starlink Mobile service users (and those grandfathered with portability) are served best effort and can expect lower service levels than fixed users, particularly in areas marked as "Waitlist" on the Availability Map.

 What does the Starlink deposit mean?